dmaulikr/LifeHacks-1/How to Increase Productivity - 3 insights.md

 **1. Domino Effect:**

-A domino can knock over another domino that's 50% larger than itself, when dominos are knocked over a chain reaction occurs.
+A domino can knock over another domino that's 50% larger than itself when dominoes are knocked over a chain reaction occurs.
 If the first domino was 5mm it would take 29 progressively larger dominos to knock out the Empire state building (do the math!
 Crazy shit).
 Do the same for your life by always looking for the leading domino, your current most important task.
 Use the momentum of each objective hit to knock down the next, like our domino friend.

 **2. Extreme 80/20:**

-The 80/20 rule (also called pareto principle) states that there is an uneven spread of importance of tasks.
-Often 80% of your results will come from 20% of you efforts.
+The 80/20 rule (also called Pareto principle) states that there is an uneven spread of importance of tasks.
+Often 80% of your results will come from 20% of your efforts.

 * 20% of your customers usually account for 80% of your profits.
 * 20% of your investments usually account for 80% of your returns.